 - If it is not a valid defect, the defect will be ignored and marked as rejected

 - The next step will be to check whether it is in scope.
 If the bug is not the part of the current release then the defects are postponed

-- If the defect or bug is raised earlier then the tester will assigned a DUPLICATE status
+- If the defect or bug is raised earlier then the tester will assign a DUPLICATE status

 - When bug is assigned to developer to fix, it will be given a IN-PROGRESS status

-- Once the defect is repaired, the status will changed to FIXED at the end the tester will give CLOSED status if it passes the final test.
+- Once the defect is repaired, the status will change to FIXED at the end the tester will give CLOSED status if it passes the final test.

 8) What does the test strategy include?

-The test strategy includes introduction, resource, scope and schedule for test activities, test tools, test priorities, test planning and the types of test that has to be performed.
+The test strategy includes an introduction, resource, scope and schedule for test activities, test tools, test priorities, test planning and the types of test that has to be performed.

 9) Mention the different types of software testing?